Nearius-River/2kRP_Project/README.md

 ## Usage

+### Starting the Server

+1. **Open `app.py`**:
-- To start the server connection, open app.py and DO NOT close it (doing so will instantly terminate the server connection).
+    - Run `app.py` and keep it open.
+Closing it will terminate the server connection.
-- If "Connection established!" appears in the terminal, you can go to the YNO site and pick a game to play.
+    - If "Connection established!" appears in the terminal, you're connected.

+2. **Play a Game**:
+    - Visit the YNO site and pick any Yume game.
+    - Bam!
 Your presence will be updated as long as the app is running.
+Truly magical.

+### Customizing Presence Text

-- `preferences.json`: You can customize most of the presence text here.
-Open it with any text editor (Notepad, Notepad++, etc.) or using the application interface and modify it as desired.
-Note: some patterns can be used, such as $location or $playersonline.
-A complete description of the available patterns:
+You can customize most of the presence text using `preferences.json`.
+Open this file with any text editor (e.g., Notepad, Notepad++, etc.) or through the application interface and modify it as desired.

+#### Available Patterns

+These patterns can be used to dynamically update the presence text.
+They get updated every 15 seconds, whether you switch rooms or change YNO games.
+Just be sure you're not misspelling anything in case it doesn't seem to work well.

 - **$gametype**: The YNO game you're currently playing, e.g., Unconscious Online, Yume 2kki, etc.
-    - **$location**: Where you are currently located in the game, e.g., Urotsuki's Room, The Nexus, etc. Defaults to "Unknown Location" if no location is available or unknown.
+- **$location**: Your current location in the game, e.g., Urotsuki's Room, The Nexus, etc. Defaults to "Unknown Location" if no location is available or unknown.
 - **$playersonline**: The total number of players currently playing the game.
-    - **$playersonmap**: The number of players in the current map (the map you're in).
+- **$playersonmap**: The number of players in the current map.
 - **$version**: The current application version.

-    - These patterns can be used anywhere you like.
-They get updated every 15 seconds, whether you switch rooms or hop from one YNO game to another.
-Just be sure you're not misspelling anything in case it doesn't seem to work as intended.
+### Important Note

+Due to pypresence error handling, if you need to leave an entry empty (for example, the presence state message), insert at least three whitespace characters, like this: `"   "` (notice the blank spaces).
+Leaving entries fully empty will result in a warning, and your presence won't be updated.

 ## Known problems

-~~The program uses a simple terminal interface to communicate with the user, only allowing minimizing or closing the window.~~

-~~Proposed Solution: Implement a complete graphical interface with tabs for setting user preferences and configuring the app.~~

-**Solved**, with the implementation of the basic GUI interface using tkinter.
-(That said, there's still much room for improvement!)

 The installation process may be too complex for less technologically inclined users, requiring multiple steps/configurations.